ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 A key design in the path vector extension is abstract network element.
 Abstract network elements can be statically generated, for example, based on geo-locations, OSPF areas, or simply the raw network topology.
-They CAN also be generated dynamically, based on a client's request.
+They CAN also be generated on demand based on a client's request.
 This on-demand ANE generation allows for better scalability, flexibility and privacy enhancement.

 Consider an extreme case where the client only queries the bandwidth between one source and one destination in the topology shown in [](#ANETP).
-Without knowing in prior the desired property, an ALTO server MAY need to include all network components on the paths for high accuracy.
+Without knowing in advance the desired property, an ALTO server MAY need to include all network components on the paths for high accuracy.
 However, with the prior knowledge that the client only asks for the bandwidth information, an ALTO server CAN either 1) selectively pick the link with the smallest available bandwidth, or 2)